 Don't get Arlo (entry-level).
 It has poor video quality, terrible motion sensing, and disposable batteries.

-Get Blink XT2 if you want solid monitoring for casual use.
-Blink XT2 provides free motion recordings and useful activity zones.
+Get Blink Outdoor if you want solid monitoring for casual use.
+Blink Outdoor provides free motion recordings and useful activity zones.
 But you’ll go through AA batteries quickly, and risk missing crucial seconds on recordings.